rustkas/beamline-sheduler/scripts/reports/wrk-2-cross-linking-task-g1-report.md

 **Location:** Intro / Purpose section

 - Added a bilingual Note block that:
-  - Clarifies CP1-ROUTER as one checkpoint within the broader Beamline roadmap.
+  - Clarifies CP1-ROUTER as one checkpoint within the broader BeamLine roadmap.
   - Points to docs/BEAMLINE_VISION_AND_ARCHITECTURE.md as the source of:
     - high-level product vision,
     - component map,